Hungry Healthy Happy

 • When frying the oil and rosemary, cook on a low heat so as to not burn the garlic.

 • Make sure the oil has cooled enough (45°C/115°F max).
-If it is too hot, it will kill the yeast.
+If it is too hot, it will render the yeast unusable.

 • We used fast action yeast to keep the proofing time down.
 If you use normal yeast, then you will need to double the proofing times stated here.